gleannyc/documentation/docs/guides/create-funnel-visualization/index.md

 Funnel charts are used to understand how far users progress through a conversion funnel, a series of pre-defined steps leading up to a conversion event.

-Since each step preceeds the next, the user count is highest at the beginning and tapers down to the number of users who convert, creating a funnel shape.
+Since each step precedes the next, the user count is highest at the beginning and tapers down to the number of users who convert, creating a funnel shape.

 Like [retention curves](../create-retention-curves/index.md), including user-level attributes, such as experiments and other cohorts, can be useful to compare effects on the conversion funnel.